Veal Chop Recipe

 What are veal chops?

 • Healthy.
-This dish is made with minimal oil and no butter.
-It is rich in protein and marinated with ingredients rich in antioxidants and essential oils.
+This dish uses minimal oil and no butter.
+It is rich in protein and marinated with heart-healthy ingredients.

 • Quick.
 Once you have marinated the chops, you just have to pan-sear them and finish them in the oven.
 No hassles of grilling or long hours of cooking!

-• Perfect for every occasion.
-Planning a date night or just a regular Sunday lunch, you cannot go wrong with this recipe.
+• This recipe is perfect for every occasion.
+Whether you’re planning a date night or just a regular Sunday lunch, you cannot go wrong with it.

 • Simple way to enjoy veal.
-Sure, it’s not as fancy as a veal scallopini, but this method of cooking really let’s the natural flavor of the veal shine.
+Sure, it’s not as fancy as veal Milanese or veal cutlets, but pan-searing or grilling veal really lets the natural flavor of the meat shine.

 Ingredients Needed